CenterForOpenScience/Policies-and-Procedures/index.md

 The COS kitchen is a shared space for COS staff and visitors.
 Everyone is responsible for its cleanliness.
 Each Friday COS staff clean out of the fridge by either taking home their perishable items or throwing them away.

+COS is committed to providing a safe and healthy workplace and to promoting the health and wellbeing of its employees and visitors.
+Some members of the COS staff have smoke and pet allergies.
+As such, these common allergens should not be present in the COS offices or indoor company sponsored events.
+We ask that our staff and visitors do not come to work smelling of smoke or bring their pets to work.
+COS is additionally considerate of food allergies and dietary restrictions for our bi weekly lunches and other meals.
+All employees are encouraged to alert the Office Manager to their allergies and restrictions, so that they can be provided for in terms of meals and snacks kept in the kitchen.

+_______
+											initial

 ##Hiring Practices

 COS is an equal opportunity environment for employment and advancement.
 The COS and its staff shall not discriminate against individuals on the basis of age, race, religion, color, sex, sexual orientation, gender identity, genetic information, veteran status, national origin, ancestry or disability.
 Positive action shall be taken to ensure the fulfillment of this policy across organizational activities including: